 Commercial Real Estate Insights

-With Popular Bank Head of Commercial Banking Ken Mitchell
+With Popular Bank SVP, NY Metro Commercial Banking Ken Mitchell

-Popular Bank Senior Vice President and Head of Commercial Banking Ken Mitchell joined fellow industry leaders to discuss commercial real estate insights during the virtual Mortgage Bankers Association of New York (MBA of NY) Lender Roundtable on May 11, 2021.
+Popular Bank Senior Vice President and Head of Commercial Banking for New York Metro Ken Mitchell joined fellow industry leaders to discuss commercial real estate insights during the virtual Mortgage Bankers Association of New York (MBA of NY) Lender Roundtable on May 11, 2021.
 Panelists discussed the current state of property deal-making, industry risk, COVID-19 shutdown, and a forecast for 2021.

 See below for key commercial real estate insights from the Lender Roundtable.